Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Observations

 \subsection{Survey Observations}

 All sources presented in this paper were discovered with drift-scan observations at a center frequency of 327 MHz.
 The full width at half maximum power beam size of the Arecibo telescope at this frequency is 15$^\prime$, giving an approximate source transit time of about 1 minute.
 Raw total intensity data was taken and recorded using the ``incoherent search mode'' of the Puerto Rico Ultimate Pulsar Processing Instrument (PUPPI) backend at a sampling time of 81.92 $\mu$s.
 The observations were configured to use 2816 frequency channels across the 68.75-MHz effective bandwidth of the 327-MHz receiver.
 Each full drift-scan observation was stored in a 4-bit format following the PSRfits convention\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrfits_definition/Psrfits.html}}.
-A catalog of the survey's discoveries is kept on our webpage\footnote{\url{http://ao327.nanograv.org/newpulsars/}.
-For more details regarding the survey design, please refer to \citet{Deneva_2013}}.
+For more details regarding the survey design, please refer to \citet{Deneva_2013}.